 A guide to resources that will help you to research Aboriginal Australian family history.

 Link-Up is an Australia-wide organisation with offices in every state (except Tasmania) that focuses on reunion with family and country for members of the Stolen Generations.
 Link-Up assists all Aboriginal people who have been fostered, adopted or raised in institutions to find their way home.
-Information about the Link-Up services for each state and territory, including contact details can be found below.
+Information about the Link-Up services for each state and territory, including contact details can be found below and through the Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS) Family History Kit.

 Finding your story: a resource manual to the records of the Stolen Generations in Victoria is an important and very useful resource and is available online through the Public Record Office's website.
 The manual is a comprehensive resource of government and non-government records and archival collections in Victoria relevant to members of the Stolen Generations and their families and is highly recommended as a starting point in this area of research.